Gary Filmon

-Gary Albert Filmon (born August 24, 1942) is a Canadian politician from Manitoba who served as the 19th premier of Manitoba.
+Gary Albert Filmon (born August 24, 1942) is a Canadian former politician from Manitoba who served as the 19th premier of Manitoba.
 He was the leader of the Progressive Conservative Party of Manitoba from 1983 to 2000, and served as the premier from 1988 to 1999.

 Early life

 Gary Albert Filmon was born in Winnipeg, Manitoba, to working-class parents, and is of Romanian and Polish-Ukrainian background.
 His Romanian father anglicized the family name from Filimon to Filmon when he emigrated westward to Canada.

 Filmon was educated at the University of Manitoba and subsequently worked as a civil engineer.
 In 1963, he married Janice Wainwright.

 Political career

 Municipal politics

 Filmon entered public life in 1975, being elected to the Winnipeg City Council; for the next four years, Filmon was a member of Winnipeg's Independent Citizens' Election Committee, an unofficial alliance of centre-right Liberal and Progressive Conservative interests in the city.